-With over 25 major subjects to choose from and spanning the humanities, social sciences, languages and creative arts, UC arts students can explore diverse subjects and worlds.
+With over 25 major subjects to choose from and spanning the humanities, social sciences, languages and creative arts, UC Arts students can follow their passion and gain valuable skills.

-Over the three years of your degree, you will gain a number of transferable skills employers want, and there are unique practical experiences such as internships on offer too.
+Over the three years of your degree, you will gain the critical thinking, creative problem solving, and communication skills that employers want.
+Unique practical experiences such as internships are on offer too.

-Features of the Bachelor of Arts at UC
+Features of the Bachelor of Arts (BA) at UC

 - Flexible degree so you can specialise or study a wide variety of topics

 - Develops skills recruiters want – research, writing, critical thinking, analysis and communication

 - Option of an internship course in second and third year to gain practical experience

 - A wide range of scholarship, postgraduate and career opportunities are available.